 I noticed this more and more as I spent more time exploring the town and surroundings.
 When I wasn’t just lazing in my hammock on my balcony overlooking the river, I simply went for a walk.

-One morning, I walked into the countryside surrounding the village, it was a Saturday and the kids were all out playing.
-Walking along I passed a bunch of people that were having a bath and washing their clothes in a stream on the side of the road, all colours of clothes were hung out on whatever they could find, kids splashed around in the water having the time of their lives, while cows watched on from the roadside.
+One morning, I walked into the countryside surrounding the village.
+It was a Saturday and the kids were all out playing.
+Walking along I passed a bunch of people that were having a bath and washing their clothes in a stream on the side of the road.
+All colours of clothes were hung out on whatever they could find, kids splashed around in the water having the time of their lives, while cows watched on from the roadside.

 I passed farmers out tending their rice fields and other locals out taking a stroll just like me.
 A simple “Sabai dee” was all that was needed to get a smile out of them.